Isle of Thanet: Media

 There are two local weekly newspapers providing news on the Thanet district area.
 Isle Of Thanet KM Extra is a free newspaper, while Isle of Thanet Gazette is paid-for.
 Isle Of Thanet KM Extra is owned by the KM Group, Isle of Thanet Gazette is owned by Trinity Mirror.
 KMFM Thanet is a radio station on frequency 107.2FM, owned by the KM Group.
 Community radio station Academy FM (Thanet) launched in 2010 on 107.8FM.

-In February 2017, Local journalist Kathy Bailes - an ex Thanet Gazette Editor - set up The Isle of Thanet News – covering news across the whole of the Isle of Thanet.
+In February 2017, The Isle of Thanet News – covering news across the whole of the Isle of Thanet, was started.